LeonHuetsch/Project_712/Notes.md

 9. Any interest rate here is net of depreciation: so r = r1 - depreciation, where r1 is the real net interest rate.
 Write in PDF!!!

+10. Consumption function looks convex in question 1 of PE because maxAsset is too low, thus they need to consume if more saving is impossible.